Data and information: definitions, types and meaning – from unstructured data to actionable information and tangible value.

 Moreover, chance is high you have read about or work with other terms, describing various ‘types’ and/or characteristics of data, information and content such as unstructured content and unstructured data, big data and semi-structured information.

-Welcome to the terminology chaos of the information age where data, content, information and knowledge are sources of value and business as such.
+Welcome to the terminology chaos of the information age where data, content, information and knowledge are sources of value and business as such, where big data analytics are key and the right data for the right outcomes matter more than ever.
 Time for an exploration of what all these terms stand for, what they mean for your business, today’s economy, transformation, innovation and obviously what matters most: how it can all lead to value for people, stakeholders, workers, consumers, you and us.

 Table of Contents